ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.
 Multi-chassis router setups create redundancy groups that provide higher throughput by interconnecting multiple routers in these groups, which can be treated as one logical router for simpler management.
-A multi-chassis router setup provides a management point that connects to the Verifier and typically designated a main router in the group.
+A multi-chassis router setup provides a management point that connects to the Verifier.
+Typically one router in the group is designated as the main router.
 Other routers in the multi-chassis setup are connected to the main router only via physical network links and are therefore managed and appraised via the main router's help.
-In consequence, a multi-chassis router setup is the composite device, each router is an Attester and the main router is the lead Attester.
+In consequence, a multi-chassis router setup is a composite device, each router is an Attester, and the main router is the lead Attester.

 {{composite}} depicts the conceptual data flow for a composite device.